roxblnfk/roxblnfk/README.md

 ### Projects for fun

 - **[Happy Wife – Happy Life](https://github.com/roxblnfk/happy-wife-happy-life)** — A desktop application that helps men survive and understand relationships with women using AI-powered insights and cycle tracking.
 Because nothing distracts from work like family life!
+(Temporarily hidden until the circumstances are clarified.)

 ### Follow me